maddisonjayden/RNTechTest/readme.md

 This is a basic React Native app that allows users to manage their accounts.
 The app includes the following key features:

-- **Login and Logout**: Users can log in and log out of their accounts securely.
+- **Auth: Login and Logout**: Users can log in and log out of their accounts.
 - **Account Creation**: After logging in, users can create new accounts.
 - **Balance Breakdown**: Users can view a detailed breakdown of their account balance.

 Your task is to enhance this app by implementing the requested features as described below.

-### Task 1: Login Implementation
+### Task 1: Auth Implementation

-Our current login works like this:
+Our current auth works like this:

 - We call a `login` endpoint to authenticate the user.
 - The user data returned is saved directly to Redux.
+- We logout by removing the FE state.

 **Question:**
 Do you agree with this approach?